gmsokolov/SCADA_DIPLOMA_PROJECT/README.md

 - Modicon M221 PLC: Industrial automation controller
 - EcoStruxure Machine Expert - Basic: PLC programming environment

+Instalation:
+- The App can be built with "flet pack main_app.py" command in the Terminal

 License & Credits:
 - Developed by: Georgi Milenov Sokolov as Bachelor's Thesis, Technical University of Varna
 - Licensed for academic and personal use